QuantEcon/lecture-python-intro/lectures/inequality.md

 plt.show()
 ```

-The wealth time series exhibits a strong U-shape.
+The time series for the wealth Gini exhibits a U-shape, falling until the early
+1980s and then increasing rapidly.

+One possibility is that this change is mainly driven by technology.

+However, we will see below that not all advanced economies experienced similar growth of inequality.

 ### Cross-country comparisons of income inequality

 Earlier in this lecture we used `wbgapi` to get Gini data across many countries and saved it in a variable called `gini_all`

-In this section we will compare a few Western economies and look at the evolution in their respective Gini coefficients
+In this section we will use this data to compare several advanced economies, and
+to look at the evolution in their respective income Ginis.

 ```{code-cell} ipython3
 data = gini_all.unstack()